 Axe Throwing is a relatively new sport with the International Axe Throwing Federation (IATF) established as recently as 2016.
 The purpose of IATF is to regulate the sport through the creation of a standard set of rules, representing members worldwide, while promoting safety and sportsmanship during competitions.
-The current established rules date back over 14 years and has led to the formation of a league of over 10,000 competitive axe throwers in existence today.
-Apart from international growth, IATF also sanction the International Axe Throwing Championship held every year at the end of the various league seasons.
-Another big event is the All-Star Weekend that forms part of the culmination of the IATF League Season, which normally takes place within the first two months of the year.
+The current established rules date back over 16 years and has led to the formation of a league of over 10,000 competitive axe throwers in existence today.
+Apart from international growth, IATF also sanctions the International Axe Throwing Championship held every year at the end of the various league seasons.

 There are several established leagues around the world.
 The sport of Axe Throwing is very prominent in the USA and Canada, while leagues also exist in Australia, Poland, Great Britain and Singapore.
 Axe Throwing is generally an indoor sport among all the professional leagues, but it also features strongly at the World Lumberjack Championship and other outdoor exhibition competitions.
 The goal of a competitor is to throw the axe at a wooden target area like a dartboard, attempting to hit the bullseye as near as possible.